Survey of Information Encoding Techniques for DNA: Initial Approaches

-As discussed for the previous encoding, encoding symbols as triplets does not scale very well and limits the alphabet with no room for improvement.
-Another scalability issue is that the genome of the host has to be sequenced and then meticulously searched for appropriate locations to insert messages as well as for sentinels.
-Even for microorganisms the search space is in the realm of billions, so the task is computationally expensive.
-Finally, storing information in living organisms is subject to mutations and environmental factors.
-To alleviate these issues, one of the "toughest" microorganisms known was used (\textit{Deinococcus}), but generally the problem of mutations remains unpredictable and would likely not accommodate large amounts of information.
-Care must also be taken not to damage the bacterium by it accidentally sequencing DNA that is meant for information storage and is not part of its genome.
+As discussed for the encoding in~\cite{Bancroft2001Long-TermDNA} (Section~\ref{sse:bancroft}), encoding symbols as triplets limits the alphabet and hence the amount of information that can be encoded---a maximum of 64 symbols can be used which, in most cases, is too restrictive to be of practical use unless multiple triplets are used which then decreases the information density that can be achieved.
+Another scalability issue is that the genome of the host has to be sequenced and then searched for appropriate locations to insert messages as well as sentinels.
+Even for microorganisms the search space is in the realm of billions, making the task computationally expensive.
+Finally, storing information in living organisms makes it exposed to mutations and detrimental environmental factors.
+To alleviate these issues, one of the ``toughest'' microorganisms known was used (\textit{Deinococcus}), but generally the problem of mutations remains unresolved, and the bacterium would likely not be able to accommodate large amounts of information.
+Care must also be taken not to damage the bacterium by it accidentally translating or transcribing DNA that is meant for information storage and is not part of its genome.
 Finally, homopolymers and GC content are not considered in the encoding.

-In their experiments, the authors encode 182 characters which require 826 nucleotides (including the sentinels).
-Assuming 7 bits are needed to encode one letter/character (given that the encoding scheme allows for an alphabet of 81 letters), this results in 0.65 nucleotides per bit.
+In their experiments, the authors encode 182 characters into 826 nucleotides (including the sentinels).
+Assuming 7 bits are needed to encode one letter/character (given that the encoding scheme allows for an alphabet of up to 128 letters), this yields an overall information density of 1.54 b/nt (182 chars. x 7 bits / 826 nt).